dieuwedeboer/scottishmetricalpsalter/README.md

 The tunes are entered and maintained in MusicXML.
 Existing apps and website tend to provide static images and MIDI files.
 Storing them in XML allows for better maintenance and provides flexibility in the way that the notation is rendered and presented.

-A guide should be provided in the project Wiki soon.
+There is a guide to how tunes are processed in [the project Wiki](https://github.com/dieuwedeboer/scottishmetricalpsalter/wiki).

 # Resources and thanks